Details of Expressions

 y = x++; y = ++x; TextIO.putln(--x); z = (++x) * (y--);

 The statement "y = x++;" has the effects of adding 1 to the value of x and, in addition, assigning some value to y.
-The value assigned to y is the value of the expression x++, which is defined to be the old value of x, before the 1 is added.
-Thus, if the value of x is 6, the statement "y = x++;" will change the value of x to 7, but it will change the value of y to 6 since the value assigned to y is the old value of x.
+The value assigned to y is defined to be the old value of x, before the 1 is added.
+Thus, if the value of x is 6, the statement "y = x++;" will change the value of x to 7, but it will change the value of y to 6, because the value assigned to y is the old value of x.
 On the other hand, the value of ++x is defined to be the new value of x, after the 1 is added.
 So if x is 6, then the statement "y = ++x;" changes the values of both x and y to 7.
 The decrement operator, --, works in a similar way.

 Note in particular that the statement x = x++; does not change the value of x!
 This is because the value that is being assigned to x is the old value of x, the one that it had before the statement was executed.
 The net result is that x is incremented but then immediately changed back to its previous value!
 You also need to remember that x++ is not the same as x + 1.
 The expression x++ changes the value of x; the expression x + 1 does not.